🇬🇧 en fr 🇫🇷

 /ˈpɹɛ.də.kə.tɪv/ , /ˈpɹɛ.dɪ.kə.tɪv/

-• (grammar, of an adjectival or nominal phrase) Modifying a noun while in a predicate phrase, which predicate phrase is other than the noun phrase and occurs after a verb, as a predicate; contrasted with attributive.
+• (grammar, of an adjectival or nominal phrase) Modifying a noun from within a predicate. contrasts with attributive.

 attributif